 Prior to leading H+K Strategies, Martin was founding chairman of Public Strategies, Inc., which was acquired by WPP of London in 2006 and merged with Hill+Knowlton in 2010.
 Martin founded Public Strategies in 1988 and directed the rapid growth of the firm.
 He serves on the board of the Smithsonian National Museum of American History.

-Janet Tyler, co-CEO and founder, Airfoil Public Relations
+Janet Tyler, CEO, Airfoil Public Relations

 In her role, Tyler has spearheaded the agency’s growth by developing such major accounts as Microsoft, eBay and PayPal, and establishing the company’s Silicon Valley office.
 She is a leader in analyst relations, issues management, national media campaigns and communications targeted to customers and marketing-channel partners.
 She has managed or been involved in every product launch for Microsoft since Windows 95.